kaylynn234/kaylynn234/README.md

     I'm Kaylynn, in case you hadn't realised that already.
     I like to program in my spare time but I'm not very good at it.
 I guess I get to call myself a full-stack developer since I made a website once?
     <br></br>
-    If for some reason you weant to talk to me, you can find me on discord or twitter with the handles listed on the left - they are on the left, right?
+    If for some reason you want to talk to me, you can find me on discord or twitter with the handles listed on the left - they are on the left, right?
 </samp>

 <!--